 Section 9.
-Overload appointments will be assigned an FTE percentage commensurate with normal workload duties and compensated accordingly.
+Overload appointments, except those listed in Section 10, will be assigned an FTE percentage commensurate with normal workload duties and compensated accordingly.
 Faculty may request that overload compensation take the form of class release.
 No bargaining unit faculty member may be disciplined or terminated for refusing an overload assignment.